Margate, Broadstairs and Ramsgate Commemorates the areas connections to World War One, World War Two and D-Day

 2014 saw the reopening for the first time in 75 years, of the Ramsgate Tunnels complex which housed over 1,000 people during the darkest period of WWII – come and experience how life underground was for them.

-2015 marked the 75th anniversary of Operation Dynamo when hundreds of ‘little ships’ set out from Ramsgate Royal Harbour and Margate to rescue troops from the beaches of Dunkirk in 1940 and one of them, the motor yacht Sundowner, can be seen in the harbour.
+2020 marked the 80th anniversary of Operation Dynamo when hundreds of ‘little ships’ set out from Ramsgate Royal Harbour and Margate to rescue troops from the beaches of Dunkirk in 1940

-There are several interesting walks to participate in including the Ramsgate Blitz Walks and St. Peter’s WWI and WWII Graves Tour.
+There are several interesting walks to participate in including St. Peter’s WWI and WWII Graves Tour.

 We have also put a couple of itineraries together to help you explore Thanet’s wartime links and get the most out of your stay with us.